kevinjosethomas/sign-language-processing/README.md

 The idea that ASL is merely a visual representation of English is a widespread misconception.
 In reality, ASL is a distinct language with its own syntax, grammar, and cultural nuances that differ significantly from spoken English.
 Most existing direct translation tools, similar to the writing/typing translation process I visualized above, are built with this understanding, failing to capture the depth of ASL communication.
 Furthermore, these tools put an even larger burden on the Deaf individual, requiring them to accommodate and adapt to meet the needs of the hearing individual.

-While some ASL signers do have a grasp of English, it is not their first language, and it is often incredibly hard to constantly translate thoughts from ASL into English, and vice-versa.
+While ASL signers do have a grasp of English, it is often incredibly hard to constantly translate thoughts from ASL into English, and vice-versa.
 Essentially, most of these translation tools simply transcribe text, and don't serve any real "translation" purpose.
 They are built to assist deafness as a disability, but not as a culture or as a language.

 On the left, I added a visual of the 5 fundamental parameters that define ASL, as well as some examples of each (there are hundreds!).
 On the right, I added an example of the grammatical difference between the same sentence in English and in ASL.
-I would recommend reading about [ASL Parameters](https://www.handspeak.com/learn/397/), and also about [ASL Gloss](https://www.handspeak.com/learn/3/) and [Grammar](https://www.handspeak.com/learn/37/).
+I would recommend reading about [ASL Parameters](https://www.handspeak.com/learn/397/), and also about [ASL Gloss](https://www.handspeak.com/learn/3/) & [Grammar](https://www.handspeak.com/learn/37/).

 <img height="300" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/a5255c8b-e09d-4338-89c9-f99c6a86c142" />
 <img height="300" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/fe4514ae-879d-4cb9-80c6-65ec6955eb22" />
 &ensp;

-The goal of this project has been to slowly eliminate the extra steps that Deaf people have to take because of how hearing-centric our society is.
+The goal of this project has been to eliminate the extra steps that Deaf people have to take because of how hearing-centric our society is.
 From the 4 extra steps visualized above, our tool eliminates three 3 steps to a sufficient degree.
 Here is the new flow below:

 <img src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/b459cabf-850e-449b-9e0a-8c6086be7ba3" />